ShulkerSakura/GeyserYggdrasil/README.md

 # GeyserYggdrasil

-A lightweight Java agent that lets [Geyser](https://github.com/GeyserMC/Geyser) authenticate Bedrock players against a **third-party Yggdrasil authentication server** (any [authlib-injector](https://github.com/yushijinhun/authlib-injector)-compatible service, e.g. a private skin/auth server) instead of a Microsoft account.
+A lightweight Java agent that lets [Geyser](https://github.com/GeyserMC/Geyser) authenticate Bedrock players with third-party Yggdrasil authentication server instead of a Microsoft account.

 It is attached to Geyser at startup with `-javaagent` and requires **no source modifications** to Geyser, so it keeps working across most Geyser updates without re-patching.

-## Why

-Geyser only supports logging in with a Microsoft account.
-If your Java server runs authlib-injector and points at a third-party Yggdrasil server, Bedrock players cannot normally join.
-This agent bridges that gap by hooking Geyser's login flow at runtime and routing authentication to your Yggdrasil server.

 ## Usage